-The student will have a maximum of 30 days from the time of the exam and no later than July 15 to pass the exam.
+The student will have a maximum of 30 days from the time of the exam.
 The revised proposal must be submitted to all committee members at least one week prior to any oral re-examination (if an oral re-examination is stipulated by the committee and coordinator).
 This will be determined by the committee at the first defense.